Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

 the $^3$He in \hyt decay has an opposite sign in its angular dependence.
+This sign change in the angular distribution allows a precise determination of the internal spin structure of \hyt.

-Using the measured polarization of $\Lambda$ ($\bar{\Lambda}$) hyperon by the STAR~\cite{STAR:2021beb}, ALICE~\cite{ALICE:2019onw}, and HADES~\cite{HADES:2022enx} Collaborations in Eq.~(\ref{eq:AngOneHalf}) allows us to predict the energy dependence of $\alpha_H\mathcal{P}_H$ with $H$ denoting \hyt~ or \ahyt through Eq.~(\ref{triplet}) for the case that the two nucleons inside the (anti-)hypertriton are in the spin-triplet state, and the results are shown in panels (a) and (b) of Fig.~\ref{pic:Spin}.
-The magnitude of $\alpha_H\mathcal{P}_H$ is seen to reach about 2\% in collisions at $\sqrt{s_{NN}}<7.7$ GeV where the hypertriton is more abundantly produced than at higher energies~\cite{Andronic:2010qu,STAR:2021orx}
+Using the measured polarizations of $\Lambda$ and $\bar{\Lambda}$ hyperon by the STAR~\cite{STAR:2021beb}, ALICE~\cite{ALICE:2019onw}, and HADES~\cite{HADES:2022enx} Collaborations allows us to predict the energy dependence of $\alpha_H\mathcal{P}_H$ with $H$ denoting \hyt~or \ahyt through Eq.~(\ref{triplet}) for the case that the two nucleons inside the hypertriton and antihypertriton are in the spin-triplet state, and the results are shown in panels (a) and (b) of Fig.~\ref{pic:Spin}.
+It is seen that the magnitude of hypertriton and antihypertriton polarizations decreases with increasing collision energy, which is similar to the collision energy dependence of the $\Lambda$ polarization measured in experiments~\cite{STAR:2017ckg} and calculated in theoretical models~\cite{Huang:2020xyr,Becattini:2020ngo}.
+The magnitude of $\alpha_H\mathcal{P}_H$ reaches about 2\% in collisions at $\sqrt{s_{NN}}<7.7$ GeV where the hypertriton is more abundantly produced than in collisions at higher energies~\cite{Andronic:2010qu,STAR:2021orx}.

 For the case that the $np$ pair inside the \hyt is in the spin-singlet state (see the middle panel of Fig.~\ref{pic:hyt}), the polarization of hypertriton is solely determined by that of the $\Lambda$ hyperon, i.e., $\alpha_{^3_\Lambda\text{H}}=\alpha_\Lambda$ and $\mathcal{P}_{^3_\Lambda\text{H}}=\mathcal{P}_\Lambda$.
-The predicted energy dependence of $\alpha_H\mathcal{P}_H$ in this case are shown in panels (c) and (d) of Fig.~\ref{pic:Spin}, respectively, for \hyt and \ahyt, which are seen to be very different from those shown in panels (a) and (b) of Fig.~\ref{pic:Spin}.
+The predicted energy dependence of $\alpha_H\mathcal{P}_H$ in this case are shown in panels (c) and (d) of Fig.~\ref{pic:Spin}, respectively, for \hyt and \ahyt, which are very different from those shown in panels (a) and (b) of Fig.~\ref{pic:Spin}.
 These results clearly show that the spin polarizations of \hyt and \ahyt are sensitive to their internal spin structures.